tarantool/metrics/doc/monitoring/getting_started_cartridge.rst

 ---------------------------------------------------------

 Since version **0.6.0**, the ``metrics`` role is permanent and enabled on instances by default.
-If you use an old version of ``metrics``, you nees to enable the role in the interface first:
+If you use an old version of ``metrics``, you need to enable the role in the interface first:

 ..  image:: images/role-enable.png
     :align: center